Lalisa (song): Live performances and promotion

-Following the release of her single album on September 10, Lisa debuted the title track the same day on The Tonight Show Starring Jimmy Fallon.
+Following the release of her single album on September 10, 2021, Lisa debuted the title track the same day on The Tonight Show Starring Jimmy Fallon.
 The title track's choreography was choreographed by Kiel Tutin, Sienna Lalau and Lee-jung Lee.
 On September 19, she performed "Lalisa" on SBS's Inkigayo, marking her solo debut on South Korean television.
 Lisa performed the song on MBC's Show!
 Music Core on September 25 and again on SBS's Inkigayo on September 26.
+The song was included on the setlist as part of Lisa's solo stage during Blackpink's Born Pink World Tour starting in October 2022.
+On January 26, 2024, Lisa performed a medley of "Lalisa" and "Money" at the Le Gala des Pièces Jaunes charity event organized by the First Lady of France, Brigitte Macron, in Paris.